VIAME/VIAME/README.md

 -------------

-The [VIAME manual](http://viame.readthedocs.io/en/latest/) is more comprehensive, but select entries are also listed below, which include some run examples:
+The [VIAME manual](http://viame.readthedocs.io/en/latest/) is more comprehensive, but select entries are also listed below:

 [Build and Install Guide](examples/building_and_installing_viame) <>